thomas-dunlop/hobby-project-manager-front-end/README.md

 - Allow table items to be added inline instead of using a form in a modal.

 To do:
 - Need to add fetch commands to retrieve data from the back end.
-Current data is spaceholder for demonstration purposes.
+Current data is placeholder for demonstration purposes.
 - Need to app POST capability to forms to allow for submitting new data.
 - Need to add delete capability to delete buttons.